Beta 12 is a novel-in-progress:

 Ada West risks everything to wake her father from a coma, becoming a stowaway in the very virtual reality game that he helped build.
 Deadly monsters, shifty guilds, bustling cities and unsettling secrets lie between her and the key to her father's accident.
 As she learns to navigate a strange new world and the consequences of leaving the real one, she discovers she's not the only one playing the game with ulterior motives.
 To some, the game is the difference between life, and death.

 Ada sat in the lab above her garage, listening to computer fans and crickets, waiting to meet the man who killed her father.
 She watched the branches of their crab apple tree quiver through the open window as her own hair fluttered around her face.
 On most other days, this is where her father would have been, surrounded by three or four empty mugs and five computer screens, grinning at her as she peeked through the railings from the top of the garage loft stairs.
 Today, she sat alone, still among the whirrings and steady blinks, her father’s sword-shaped letter opener hanging loose between her fingers.
 The lab air was dusty, and humming, and she didn’t mind having a moment to herself.
-She hadn’t decided what to do yet when she met him.
+She hadn’t yet decided what she would do when she saw him.

 The girl named Dianna had a passion for keys.
 John, her little brother, couldn’t understand it, but he was happy enough to sit across from her on the dusty floorboards of their attic to watch her as she polished her collection.
 There were twelve in total, and each key had a different story.
 As Dianna took each off their hook to dust and shine them, she would tell John all about their doors and where they led.
 After all, a key was interesting because of what it kept locked away—at least to her.
 John preferred to wonder at their secretive juts and curves and edges, and to think about what noise they might make as they turned in a lock.